Florida Atlantic vs. UTEP NCAA Football Odds, Plays and Insights | October 30, 2021

 UTEP Stats and Trends

-- UTEP has played seven games, with five wins against the spread.
+- In UTEP's seven games this season, it has five wins against the spread.

-- The Miners have yet to cover the spread this year when underdogs by 11 points or more.
+- The Miners have been underdogs by 11 points or more one time this year and have not covered the spread once.

-- UTEP's games this year have gone over the total in two out of six opportunities (33.3%).
+- UTEP's games this season have eclipsed the over/under two times in six opportunities (33.3%).

-- UTEP is 3-0 against the spread and 4-0 overall when the team puts up more than 21 points.
+- UTEP is 3-0 against the spread and 4-0 overall in games when it scores more than 21 points.

-- UTEP is 3-0 against the spread and 4-0 overall when the team totals over 372.6 yards.
+- When UTEP picks up more than 372.6 yards, the team is 3-0 against the spread and 4-0 overall.

-- The Miners have turned the ball over four more times (15 total) than the Owls have forced a turnover (11) this season.
+- This year the Miners have turned the ball over 15 times, four more than the Owls' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.